 Research Interests

-• Deep Ensemble Algorithm
+• Deep Ensemble Algorithms

-• Time Series Analysis
+• Spatial-Temporal Data Analysis

-• Epidemic Modeling and Simulating and Forecasting
+• Epidemiological Modeling and Disease Forecasting

 Grants